donallmc/CarND-Behavioral-Cloning-P3/writeup_report.md

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model.
 The code is mostly self-explanatory but it includes some comments to clarify one or two lines.

+There is also a training_data.py file that encapsulates reading the training data from disk and producing training and validation generators for the model.

+The file main.py is a short script which uses the model and trainig_data files/classes to actually train and save the model.

 ###Model Architecture and Training Strategy

 ####1.
 An appropriate model architecture has been employed